Jahan08/Filtering-drug-compounds-library/README.md

 * Pat Walters's blog about [Filtering Chemical Libraries](http://practicalcheminformatics.blogspot.com/2018/08/filtering-chemical-libraries.html)

 ### [PAINS alerts by Bael and Hollowa ](http://medicinal-chemistry.org/files/aldrich/PAINs.pdf)
-the authors then identified 480 “PAINS alerts”, i.e., substructural features frequently found in PAINS, and suggested that these alerts could be used to flag false screening hits and annotate suspect compounds in screening libraries
+The authors then identified 480 “PAINS alerts”, i.e., substructural features frequently found in PAINS, and suggested that these alerts could be used to flag false screening hits and annotate suspect compounds in screening libraries

 ### [Discussion against PAINS filtering by Tropsha](https://pubs.acs.org/doi/pdf/10.1021/acs.jcim.6b00465)
 The use of substructural alerts to identify Pan-Assay INterference compoundS (PAINS) has become a common component of the triage process in